Have you ever heard of Astraphobia?

 4. Play Relaxing Music

-5. Get A ThunderShirt Jacket
+5. Try a ThunderShirt Jacket

-A ThunderShirt, (also known as Storm Jacket or Snug Garment) is specifically designed to treat thunderstorm phobias by applying constant pressure on the dog’s torso.
+The ThunderShirt (sometimes called Storm Jacket or Snug Garment) is specifically designed to treat thunderstorm phobias by applying constant pressure on the dog’s torso.

-How To Use A ThunderShirt?
+How to Use a ThunderShirt?

-For example, let him walk around with it for about ten minutes each day as that should be enough time for him to get used to the feeling and understand the boundaries of his body.
+For example, let him walk around with it for about 10 minutes each day as that should be enough time for him to get used to the feeling, and understand the boundaries of his body.

-I have heard about dogs that show an instant positive reaction to this solution, but some may take a couple of weeks to adjust.
+I’ve heard about dogs that show an instant positive reaction to this solution, but some may take a couple of weeks to adjust.

-6. Get Rid Of The Static
+6. Get Rid of the Static

 Natural Supplements That May Help Reduce Your Dog’s Anxiety